 Lack of DNA evidence has meant that we have little understanding of how South Asian populations were formed.
 Mitochondrial DNA evidence (passed only from female to female) further confused the situation because it suggested that the inhabitants of India had been indigenous for thousands of years.
 However, Y-chromosome evidence which was analysed subsequently showed connections to Western Eurasians (Iranian or Central Asian).
-This indicates that men from migrated into the sub-continent, while women remained local.
+This indicates that men from there migrated into the sub-continent, while women remained local.

 Finally, an extensive new study published in 2018, analyzing the complete genome, threw some light on the issue.
 It built on the genetic understanding that there were two separate groups in ancient India: the Ancestral North Indians and Ancestral South Indians, who according to David Reich, a geneticist from Harvard Medical School, are as different from each other as Europeans and East Asians today.